Learning Latent and Hierarchical Structures in Cognitive Diagnosis Models: Simulation Studies

 To tune hyperparameters for the proposed method, we used a two-stage training strategy.
 In the first training stage, we primarily tuned $\tilde{\lambda}_1$ and $\tilde{\lambda}_2$ to select significant latent classes, and used a fixed relatively large $\tau$.
 In the second stage, we did not put penalty on the proportion parameters (i.e. $\tilde{\lambda}_1$ was set to 0), and fine-tuned $\tilde{\lambda}_2$ and $\tau$ for the TLP penalty term to further merge identical item parameters.
 Specifically, in the first stage, the candidates for $\tilde{\lambda}_2$ were set to relatively small and the value of the threshold $\tau$ was set to relatively large.
 In this work, we chose $\tau = 0.3$ and selected $\tilde{\lambda}_1 \in\{0.01,0.015,\dots,0.05\}$ and $\tilde{\lambda}_2 \in\{0.001,0.005,0.01,0.015\}$.
 The reason to use a small penalty coefficient and a relatively large threshold for the TLP penalty during the first training stage is that we mainly aim to select the correct number of latent classes instead of learning identical item parameters.
 A small TLP penalty would facilitate the shrinkage of the proportion parameters, while a large TLP penalty would merge the latent classes too fast.
 After we selected the significant latent classes from the first stage, we next moved to the second stage where we used a larger $\tilde{\lambda}_2$ and a smaller threshold $\tau$ for the TLP penalty to further merge identical item parameters.
 Specifically, the penalty for the proportion parameters $\tilde{\lambda}_1$ was set to 0, and we selected $\log(\tilde{\lambda}_2) \in\{-1,0,1,2,3\}$ and $\tau \in \{0.03, 0.05, 0.1\}$.
+For the $\gamma$ parameter, similarly to \cite{wu2016new}, we used a fixed $\gamma$ for simplicity with $\gamma=0.02$.
+If computation allows, we could also tune for $\gamma$ or adaptively select it in each iteration \citep{wang2001decomposition}.
+The candidate sets of all the other tuning parameters were the same across the simulation settings.
+In total there were 480 possible combinations of tuning parameters, while using the two-stage training procedure, the number of combinations was reduced to around 50.
+On average, the computation time in our simulation study was less than 2.0 seconds per repetition per set of hyper-parameters.
 We can also try larger candidate sets for these hyperparameters, but our simulation results below showed that the aforementioned candidate sets were enough to provide good results.